 Picking up the Consular Report of Birth Abroad and the U.S. Passport

-Approved Consular Reports of Birth Abroad and U.S. passports are usually ready for pick up two weeks following the final adjudication.
+Approved Consular Reports of Birth Abroad and U.S. passports are usually ready for pick up two to six weeks following the final adjudication.

 - Transmitting Citizenship